Primary Steel Frame Options

 Roof Panel / Wall Panel

-PBR is a long-time industry standard and a commonly used profile on a wide variety of commercial, industrial, and agricultural applications.
+PBR is a long-time industry standard and a commonly used profile on a wide variety of commercial, residential, industrial, and agricultural applications.
 It offers a simple and efficient installation at a good value.
 PBR panels provide 36” width coverage with 1-1/4” ribs spaced on 12” centers.
 Minimum roof slope is 1/2:12.

 PBR Reverse Panel